• Skip to primary navigation

 Crispy Pork Jowl

-If you like rich, fatty cuts of meat, you are going to love this pork jowl recipe.
-Once braised and then browned, it's a wonderfully melt-in-your-mouth treat.
+If you like rich, fatty cuts of meat, you will love pork jowl.
+Once braised and browned, it's a wonderfully melt-in-your-mouth treat.
+Just remember that its richness and fattiness mean that it should be enjoyed sparingly.
+Serve about two strips per person - it's more than enough!

 Ingredients